NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 Adapting Standard Error of the Mean Formula
 +++++++++++++++++++++++++++++++++++++++++++

-Let us recall the example with random binary classification model predicting random binary target (introduced :ref:`here<sampling-error-introduction>`).
-The histogram shows the sampling distribution of accuracy (which true value is 0.5) for samples containing 100 observations.
+Let us recall the example of a random binary classification model, predicting random binary targets (introduced :ref:`here<sampling-error-introduction>`).
+The histogram shows the sampling distribution of accuracy (which has a true value of 0.5) for samples containing 100 observations.

 .. code-block:: python